soDLA-publishment/somnia/Chapter 3. Reg2dp, Get the Correct Configurations from CSB/README.md

     val proc_precision = Output(UInt(2.W))
 }
 ```
-Under your-project-dir, base on the [hardware specification manuals] (https://github.com/nvdla/hw/tree/master/spec/manual), create a dual_reg, describe the relationships between address space and output configurations.
+Under your-project-dir, base on the [hardware specification manuals] (https://github.com/nvdla/hw/tree/master/spec/manual), create a dual_reg, describe the relationships between address space and output configurations(under dual_reg_outputs).
 You can use the example within this repo.

 Rdl files under hardware specification manuals can be automaticly generated to a ping-pong register, this could be done using a script.
 Hope you can finish that script.